 Undergraduate Student Grants

 Funding is available to undergraduate students for research expenses, including travel to a professional meeting or conference to present findings.
 Funding may not be used as a stipend for students conducting the research.
 Students are advised to work with faculty members to develop scientifically relevant and well-circumscribed research proposals.

-Decisions made by late-November for Fall funding and in mid-March for Spring/Summer funding.
+Decisions made by late-November for Fall funding and in early April for Spring/Summer funding.